Noise exposure limits according to OSHA

 Noise exposure controls

 When noise levels exceed this limit, employers must implement controls to reduce worker exposure.
-These controls may include hearing protection and engineering measures such as enclosing noisy processes or redesigning equipment to ensure lower decibels.
-Employers are required to keep records of their noise control efforts and the measurements they take to determine whether the controls are effective.
+These controls may cover hearing protection and engineering measures.
+Examples of these measures include enclosing noisy processes or redesigning equipment to ensure lower decibels.
+Employers have to keep records of their noise control efforts and the measurements they take to determine the controls’ effectiveness.

-To stay on the safe side, you can rely on the NIOSH Sound Level Meter App which was developed by hearing loss experts to track and measure the noise levels in an environment.
+To stay on the safe side, you can rely on the NIOSH Sound Level Meter App.
+It was developed by hearing loss experts to track and measure the noise levels in an environment.
 For more information, make sure to look at OSHA’s regulations on noise exposure limits.